antong0831/Class-1-survey/README.md

 ## Data source

 Johnson, K. *Advanced Data Analysis* course repository, `Class 1 Survey Fall 2026.csv`.
 The course provided the survey for educational analysis.
 The CSV should be committed as supplied, while all cleaning is performed in code.

-## AI assistance

-OpenAI.
-(2026). *ChatGPT (Codex)* [Generative AI tool]. https://chatgpt.com/.
-ChatGPT assisted with drafting the annotated R Markdown analysis and this README on September 24, 2026.
-The numerical answers were checked against the course CSV; the student remains responsible for reviewing the final submission.